 Strategies to Keep Dogs Away From Cat Food

 Keeping your dog away from cat food requires smart placement and the right equipment.
-We’ve tested numerous methods that actually work in real homes with pets of all sizes.
+We’ve tested numerous methods that actually work in real homes, including pairing training with the use of The Bare Brush to reinforce calm, post-meal grooming routines that keep dogs distracted after eating.

 Proper Placement of Food Bowls